dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 ## App host project

 The app host project handles running all of the projects that are part of the .NET Aspire project.
 In other words, it's responsible for orchestrating all apps within the app model.
-The project itself is a .NET executable project that references the [📦 Aspire.Hosting.AppHost](https://www.nuget.org/packages/Aspire.Hosting.AppHost) NuGet package, sets the `IsAspireHost` property, and references the [.NET Aspire SDK](dotnet-aspire-sdk.md):
+The project itself is a .NET executable project that references the [📦 Aspire.Hosting.AppHost](https://www.nuget.org/packages/Aspire.Hosting.AppHost) NuGet package, sets the `IsAspireHost` property to `true`, and references the [.NET Aspire SDK](dotnet-aspire-sdk.md):

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">